Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 Mistake 6: Choosing the wrong DP at login

-Picking the wrong DP at login means you authenticate against the wrong DEMAT — you see no holdings, or different holdings, and assume something is broken.
+Picking the wrong DP at login means you authenticate against the wrong DEMAT.
+You see no holdings, or different holdings, and assume something is broken.
 The fix is simple but easy to miss: log out, pick the right DP from the dropdown, log back in.

-Fix: Note your DP name (not just "Mero Share — the Nepali stock thing") and save it in your password manager alongside the Mero Share login.
+Fix: Note your DP name (not just "Mero Share, the Nepali stock thing") and save it in your password manager alongside the Mero Share login.

 Mistake 7: PAN/name mismatch between bank and DEMAT